 Figure captions

-Figure 1 The effect of nitrogen and silicon addition on the foliar concentration of nitrogen (n = 8) and silicon (n = 10) in corn leaves.
-Bars represent means ±SE.
-Within an element, different lowercase letters denote statistically significant differences (P<0.05) in foliar concentration based on a Tukey’s HSD test for all pairwise treatment combinations.
-Statistical results for main and interactive effects are presented in Table 1.
+Figure 1 Effect of nitrogen (N) and silicon (Si) addition on the mean (+ SE) foliar concentration of N (n = 8) and Si (n = 10) in maize leaves.
+Bars within an element capped with different letters are significantly different (Tukey’s HSD tests: P<0.05).

-Figure 2 The effect of nitrogen and silicon addition on (A) larval survival, (B) development time and (C) pupal mass of true armyworm larvae reared on corn.
-Bars represent means ±SE (n=10).
-Statistical results for main and interactive effects are presented in Table 1.
+Figure 2 Effect of nitrogen (N) and silicon (Si) addition on mean (+ SE; n = 10) (A) larval survival, (B) development time, and (C) pupal mass of true armyworm larvae reared on maize.

-Figure 3 The effect of nitrogen and silicon addition on (A) leaf consumption, (B) approximate digestibility, and (C) nitrogen assimilation efficiency by true armyworm larvae reared on corn.
-Bars represent means ±SE (n=20).
-Different lowercase letters denote statistically significant differences (P<0.05) based on a Tukey’s HSD test for all pairwise treatment combinations.
-Statistical results for main and interactive effects are presented in Table 1.
+Figure 3 Effect of nitrogen (N) and silicon (Si) addition on mean (+ SE; n = 20) (A) leaf consumption, (B) approximate digestibility, and (C) N assimilation efficiency by true armyworm larvae reared on maize.
+Bars within a panel capped with different letters are significantly different (Tukey’s HSD tests: P<0.05).

 Fig. 1

+Fill the black columns white instead please

+Make the letters capping the columns a bit bigger please; also the legend entries ‘N’ and ‘Si’ <no need to spell N/Si out>

+Horizontal axis: spell out ‘Control’ <as you do in Fig. 2>, reduce its length a bit on the left of the left most bar (distance to y-axis) and on the right of the right most bar, so it fits into one text column

 Fig. 2

+Fill the black columns white instead please

+Make the panel codes A-C a bit bigger

+No need for a discontinued y-axis in panel B

 Fig. 3

+Make the panel codes A-C and the letters capping the columns a bit bigger please

-Table 1 Summary of P-values for the effects of nitrogen (N) and silicon (Si) addition, as well as their interaction (N*SI), on corn foliar chemistry and armyworm performance and compensatory parameters
+Table 1 Summary of P-values for the effects of nitrogen (N) and silicon (Si) addition, as well as their combination (N+SI), on maize foliar chemistry and armyworm performance and compensatory parameters